This blog was previously published in 2022 and updated in April 2024.

 Malaria patients can experience a range of symptoms — from none to mild, to severe.
 Typically, symptoms include tiredness, flu and fever-like illness, chills, muscle aches, and headaches.
 Severe cases of malaria can cause organ failure and even death.
 But malaria is curable if diagnosed quickly and treated correctly.

-There is a malaria vaccine for children
+There are two malaria vaccines for children

 You can help end malaria everywhere